wenfengzhuo/wenfengzhuo-v1.github.io/_posts/2016-12-20-Algorithms-on ranges.md

 to efficiently solve them with existing known data structures and algorithms.

 ### Typical Problems on ranges
-> Given an input array A[0...n], write a function to calculate the sum of a given range [i, j](both inclusive) in the array.
+> Given an input array A[0...n], write a function to calculate the sum of a given range [i, j] (both inclusive) in the array.
 For example,
 > A = [0, 1, 2, 3, 4], range [i, j] = [1, 3], the sum will be s = 6.
 The function should support arbitrary query of any valid ranges
 > for that input array.